bfrench427/CS-499-Capstone/index.md

 <img width="1466" alt="Image" src="https://github.com/user-attachments/assets/6beb5555-a5a5-4ad2-92f7-36087b3a1485" />

-Files and narrative for this artifact are located [here.] (https://github.com/bfrench427/Artifact-One).
+Files and narrative for this artifact are located [here] (https://github.com/bfrench427/Artifact-One).

 ## Artifact Two: Algorithms and Data Structures
 A model-free Deep Q reinforcement learning algorithm that teaches an intelligent agent to solve a maze problem.

 <img width="1354" alt="Image" src="https://github.com/user-attachments/assets/ee9f0ed2-c5a1-4afb-8a54-1b9e18b2ad2e" />

-Files and narrative for this artifact are located [here.] (https://github.com/bfrench427/Artifact-Two).
+Files and narrative for this artifact are located [here] (https://github.com/bfrench427/Artifact-Two).

 ## Artifact Three: Databases
 This artifact is the same as the first category's artifact.